Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Well.
 Tooko wouldn’t like to stay down there long.

-Wilde reacted to the readings with his usual dry, stoic humor. “...Bloody hell.
-Greenpeace wouldn’t like that one bit.”
+Wilde reacted to the readings with his usual dry, stoic humor. "...Bloody hell.
+Greenpeace wouldn’t like that one bit."

 Frasier, as ever, was more fatalistic.
-“What’s the radiation like?”
+"What’s the radiation like?"

-Tooko glanced at the readings. “...Elevated overall, but it’s difficult to give you a precise idea.
-You’re going to need to take dosimetry very seriously.”
+Tooko glanced at the readings. "...Elevated overall, but it’s difficult to give you a precise idea.
+You’re going to need to take dosimetry very seriously."

 Ferd and the others were all back out of stasis now.
 Tooko saw them give each other troubled looks before Ferd spoke up.

-“Ray-dee-ay-shun?
+"Ray-dee-ay-shun?
 I remember this.
 The land-curse, yes?
-Can’t see it, taste it, smell or hear it.”
+Can’t see it, taste it, smell or hear it."

-“That’s the one.”
+"That’s the one."
 Wilde agreed.
-“Reesy?
-Masks please, mate.”
+"Reesy?
+Masks please, mate."

 Rees nodded curtly and vanished into the cargo hold.

-“We not do much work, if we stuck in safe-cloth all day…” Nomuk fretted.
+"We not do much work, if we stuck in safe-cloth all day…" Nomuk fretted.

-“Well, it’s either that, or maybe never have kids.
+"Well, it’s either that, or maybe never have kids.
 Or maybe die young.
-And possibly horribly.”
+And possibly horribly."
 Wilde gave him a small smirk.
-“Your call.”
+"Your call."

 Ten’gewek and Gaoian alike shuddered.

-“...Safe-cloth it is,” Nomuk said, fervently.
+"...Safe-cloth it is," Nomuk said, fervently.

-“Smart man.
-Can we get a better idea how bad it is, Tooko?”
+"Smart man.
+Can we get a better idea how bad it is, Tooko?"

-“Once we’re closer…” Tooko replied.
-“Right now we’re still several AUs out.”
+"Once we’re closer…" Tooko replied.
+"Right now we’re still several AUs out."

-“Right.
-Okay chunky monkeys, I think that means we need to get ready--”
+"Right.
+Okay chunky monkeys, I think that means we need to get ready--"

 Ferd gave an indignant hoot.
-“Am *not* chunky!”
+"Am *not* chunky!"

-“You’re bigger than me, mate.
+"You’re bigger than me, mate.
 Anyway, let’s get a good hot meal in, get loosened up, take our medicine, and maybe get going on our oxygen supps.
-How’s the gravity, Tooko?”
+How’s the gravity, Tooko?"

-“Point nine-three Earths.”
+"Point nine-three Earths."

-“Right.
-That’s not so bad.”
+"Right.
+That’s not so bad."

-“For you.
-We have to hold on to ground,” Ferd trilled.
+"For you.
+We have to hold on to ground," Ferd trilled.

 Tooko was unimpressed.
-“Ugh.
-You high-G *freaks…”*
+"Ugh.
+You high-G *freaks…"*

-“More reason to get you stronger, little friend,” Ferd told him.
+"More reason to get you stronger, little friend," Ferd told him.

-“Not now, mate,” Wilde reminded him.
-“Besides, we’ve got *plenty* of gear to keep you weighted down...remember how I said we’re pre-breathing oxygen?”
+"Not now, mate," Wilde reminded him.
+"Besides, we’ve got *plenty* of gear to keep you weighted down...remember how I said we’re pre-breathing oxygen?"

-Tumik sighed, looking crestfallen in a very literal way. “...We bring tanks, then.”
+Tumik sighed, looking crestfallen in a very literal way. "...We bring tanks, then."

-“Exactly.
-I’ll help Reesy bring ‘em up.”
+"Exactly.
+I’ll help Reesy bring ‘em up."
 He patted Tooko on the shoulder.
-“You get us down safely, yeah?”
+"You get us down safely, yeah?"

-“Of course!”
+"Of course!"

 In this case, that might even be somewhat easier than usual.
 Even with *SBD’s* top-tier stealth systems, FTL travel generated ripples in the fabric of spacetime.
 In this case though, the system was so busy and sloshing like a pool full of playing cubs that *SBD’s* muted and heavily damped drive would almost certainly be lost in the random interference patterns.
 So long as Tooko moved with other traffic, there was no way the Hunters’ in-system sensor network would see them.